California State University, Long Beach: History

 The original location of Los Angeles-Orange County State College.

 The college was established in 1949 by California governor Earl Warren, to serve the rapidly expanding post-World War II population of Orange and Southern Los Angeles counties.
-The institution was first named as Los Angeles-Orange County State College.
-Peter Victor Peterson was its first president.
+The institution was first named the Los Angeles-Orange County State College, with Peter Victor Peterson as its first president.

 Carl W. McIntosh was named the college's second president in 1959.
 While McIntosh was president, the school's enrollment surged from about 10,000 to over 30,000, and he rapidly expanded and revamped the curriculum.
 McIntosh tripled the number of faculty and constructed 30 new campus buildings.
-Although the 1960s were a period of deep unrest on American college campuses, McIntosh's collegial governing style, gentle public demeanor, and willingness to permit peaceful protest on campus helped preserve Long Beach State College relatively serene social climate.
+Although the 1960s were a period of deep unrest on American college campuses, McIntosh's collegial governing style, gentle public demeanor, and willingness to permit peaceful protest on campus helped preserve Long Beach State College's relatively serene social climate.
 In 1964, the school changed its name to California State College at Long Beach.
 In 1967, the California state legislature revamped the state college system.
 As part of these changes, the university was renamed California State College, Long Beach in 1968 and became closely integrated into the California State College system.

 In 1965, CSULB hosted the first International Sculpture Symposium to be held both at a higher education institution and in the United States.
 Six international and two American sculptors many of the on-campus installations.
 The event received national media attention from major newspapers, including The New York Times and the Los Angeles Times Magazine.

 McIntosh departed for Montana State University in 1969, and was succeeded by President Steve Horn.
 The California State University Board of Trustees elevated the school to university status in 1972, along with 12 other state college campuses, based on total enrollment, size of graduate programs, complexity and diversity of majors and number of doctorates held by faculty at each college.
 Later that year, the campus opened the largest library facility in the then 19-campus CSU system: a modern six-story building with a seating capacity of nearly 4,000 students.

 In 1995, President Robert Maxson initiated the privately funded President's Scholars Program, providing selected qualified California high school valedictorians and National Merit finalists and semi-finalists with a full four-year scholarship package, including tuition, a book stipend, and housing.
 As of May 2010, over 1000 students have accepted the scholarship.
 For applicants for fall 2010, National Achievement Program Semifinalists/Finalists and National Hispanic Recognition scholars were also considered.

 In August 2020, CSULB unveiled its new shark mascot, Elbee, following a 2019 student-led process that selected the shark as Beach's new mascot.
 While Elbee is a shark, the university's Division I intercollegiate athletics program remains "Beach Athletics".
 As of 2022, the university was classified among "R2: Doctoral Universities – High research activity" in recognition of the university's evolution from a master's-level comprehensive institution to one that awards doctorates and conducts a significant amount of research.